Do you want to learn how to write headlines that catch attention?

 The second copywriting title is much more effective.
 It uses numbers to make it more descriptive and believable.
 This also aids in the reader understanding exactly what they are getting into, while the first headline is vague and could mean anything.

 Internet marketing guru Neil Patel shows how to pull this off effortlessly.
 And no, I don’t mean that shirt.

 Use a concept or anchor

-Another headline copywriting tip I have is using an anchor or concept is when you attach the main topic to an external force, such as:
+Another headline copywriting tip I have is using an anchor or concept.
+This is when you attach the main topic to an external force, such as: